Lover’s Knot Stacked Bangle Wire Weave Tutorial

 Starting as close as you can get to one side of the knot, anchor your weaving wire with three wraps around one core wire.
 Leave a long enough tail that you can easily break later on.
 Then begin weaving the two core wires together using the Modified Soumak weave.

 Continue the weave until you reach the marks you made near the ends of the core wires.
-Bind off your weaving wire with three tight wraps around one core wire and break your weaving wire.
-Secure weaving wire near the knot and weave the two core wires together using the Modified Soumak weave from the knot to the marks made at 3/8 inch from the end of the core wires.
+Bind off your weaving wire with three tight wraps around one core wire and break your weaving wire. - Finish Weaving the Knotted Core Wires

 Flip your knotted core wires over and repeat Step 20 on the other side of the knot.